karthikathota/Cloud/Azure/Readme.md

 ## Infrastructure as a Service(IaaS)

 These are essential services of IT like
-1) computing
+1) Computing
 2) Storage
 3) Networking

 These are cloud equivalents for realworld hardware.

-One example is azure
-Pay by the second for what the customer uses
+One example is VM's in Azure and EC2(Elastic Cloud Computing) in AWS Pay by the second for what the customer uses
 Many choices of CPU's, RAM, etc.